kbillis/deep-learning-for-bio-notebooks/README.md

 You can run the notebooks directly on **Google Colab** and select a GPU backend (usage limits apply).
 Simply visit [colab](https://colab.research.google.com/) and upload one of the notebook files in `./notebooks`.

-⚠️ Note: We are in the process of migrating datasets to a service with lower egress costs.
-Later chapters rely on much larger datasets, where frequent transfers would be prohibitively expensive with our current host.
-Until this migration is complete (expected within the coming week), public downloads are not easily available.
-If you have a GCP account and are comfortable using `requester-pays`, please get in touch.
-Apologies for the inconvenience caused.

 ℹ️ Instructions on how to run the notebooks in more controlled environments will be added in the future.

 ## Contributing